 - Lime Wedges

-Blister poblanos on a medium open stove top flame turning as needed until all the skin is charred, about 10 minutes.
-Alternatively, set oven rack to top.
-Heat oven to broiling.
+- Blistering/Roasting poblanos can be accomplished on stove top gas range, in oven or grill.
+A. Stove Top Gas Range: Blister poblanos on a medium open stove top flame turning as needed until all the skin is charred, about 10 minutes.
+B. In Oven: Heat oven to broiling.
 Set the poblanos on an unlined sheet pan and broil, turning the poblanos every 2-3 minutes to blister, for about 10 minutes.
-Once blistered set the poblanos in a covered bowl for 10 minutes.
+C. Grill: Heat grill to highest heat setting.
+Set poblanos on grill grate, turning the poblanos every 4-5 minutes to blister for about 10 minutes.
+Once blistered set the poblanos in a covered bowl for 10 minutes (this will make them easier to peel!).
 Peel, remove the stem and seeds and slice into bite size pieces.
 Set aside.

-Warm tortillas over a low open stove flame, about 20 seconds each side for charring or according to package directions.
+- Warm tortillas over a low open stove flame, about 20 seconds each side for charring or according to package directions.
 Serve warm tortillas with filling and toppings as desired.
-Serve right away.

 - To freeze, place zucchini mixture in a freezer proof container for up to three weeks.
 Thaw in the refrigerator overnight and gently rewarm over low heat.